Can You Catch COVID-19 Through Your Eyes?

 - Shortness of breath

-- Pneumonia and/or breathing difficulties (severe cases), which can result in serious illness or death
+- Pneumonia and breathing difficulties in severe cases, which can result in serious illness or death

 Conjunctivitis is the medical term for pink eye.
-Conjunctivitis is an inflammation of the conjunctiva.
-The conjunctiva is the thin layer of tissue covering the whites of your eye and lining your eyelids’ inner portion.
+It refers to inflammation of the conjunctiva, the thin layer of tissue covering the whites of your eye and lining your eyelids.

 Listen In Q&A Format